Peter Besler: Medical research

 Besler's fundraising has financed areas of medical research including, scleroderma, diabetes, cardiovascular disease, prostate cancer, breast cancer and multiple sclerosis.
 He has directed his support towards researchers with promising results who no longer are receiving research grants from charitable organizations.
 "It is surprising to the public that most advanced research into treatments for serious illnesses is not funded by charities nor governments.
 Private investors are often the only source available to companies seeking to cover the enormous funding costs associated with clinical trials."
 Besler has stated.

-Investment advise
+Investment advice

-Besler has authored several books on finance and investment including "The PEARL Approach - Protected Effective Asset Risk Limitation investment strategy" and "Investment Advisor Training Guide".
-In addition, Besler was a featured columnist in "Canadian Money Saver" with Morris I. Bubbis.

-In 2012, Besler became the most widely read feature columnist for "The Northern Miner" newspaper and "Mining Markets" magazine.
+Besler has authored several books on finance and investment including The PEARL Approach - Protected Effective Asset Risk Limitation investment strategy and Investment Advisor Training Guide.
+In addition, Besler was a featured columnist in Canadian Money Saver with Morris I. Bubbis.
+In 2012, Besler became the most widely read feature columnist for The Northern Miner newspaper and Mining Markets magazine.